JonJagger/cyber-dojo/languages/readme.txt

 files directly rather than the supporting files (eg .jar files) being embedded inside the docker container.
-This is partly historical since that was the way I did it pre-docker but it fits well with the docker volume-mounting feature.
+This is partly historical since that was the way I did it pre-docker but it fits well with the readonly docker volume-mounting feature.